 The Group takes margin cash deposits as funded credit protection (collateral) for derivatives and uses the Financial Collateral Comprehensive Method for calculation of the funded credit protection.

-The Group's counterparty credit risk as at 31 December 2019 was €47k.
+The counterparty credit risk for the group as at 31 December 2020 was €25k.
 The table below shows the analysis of CCR by exposure type:

-Table 17: Analysis of Counterparty Credit Risk by instruments
+Table 18: Analysis of Counterparty Credit Risk by instruments